 Disable delta RPM updates

-Delta RPM updates are designed to reduce the bandwidth requirement of keeping packages up to date in a fast-moving ecosystem such as Fedora.
+Delta RPM updates are designed to reduce the bandwidth requirement of keeping packages up to date in a fast-moving ecosystem such as Fedora Linux.
 However, this bandwidth saving comes at the expense of more CPU processing times.
 The latter is more likely to be the limiting factor on a Raspberry Pi, so unless you need to keep your bandwidth use down – then you’ll get much faster system updates by disabling delta RPMs.

 To disable the use of delta RPMs, set the deltarpm option to False in /etc/dnf/dnf.conf.

-By default, Fedora will fetch new updates to the package repository metadata once ever hour.
+By default, Fedora Linux will fetch new updates to the package repository metadata once ever hour.
 You may wish to tune this down to once or twice a day instead.
 I’ve covered this already in a previous article (towards the end) that also contains some other tips on getting the most out of DNF.

-Fedora doesn’t automatically download nor install updates to your system.
+Fedora Linux doesn’t automatically download nor install updates to your system.
 However, if you can admit to yourself that you’re lazy and unlikely to actively maintain the system on a regular basis, you should consider configuring fully automatic updates with DNF.